doingandlearning/advanced-react-july-2024/01-hooks/exercise.md

 **Objective:** Manage complex state logic using `useReducer`.

 **Instructions:**

 1. Create a TaskManager component
 2. Create an initialState object which will have a key of `tasks` with a value of an empty array.
 3. Create a reducer function that will take the state and the action, it will switch over the action and return new states based on the `action.type`.
 4. Return new states for the `add` and `delete` actions.
 5. For any other action either throw an Error or return the existing state.
 6. Use useReducer in the TaskManager component to manage the tasks state.
 Destructure the state and dispatch elements from the returned array.
 7. Implement a handle add task and a handle
-Create handleAddTask and handleDeleteTask functions, memoizing them using useCallback.
+   Create handleAddTask and handleDeleteTask functions

 **Possible implementation (only look if you're stuck):** https://gist.github.com/doingandlearning/49764feeb54031bdfd16252af30788d8